tom-seddon/ghouls-tng/docs/ghouls-revenge-level-editor.md

 There are multiple speeds available.
 Speed 0 is unusually slow.

-Moving platforms can't be placed right at the left or right edges of the map, as they would overlap the level borer.
+Moving platforms can't be placed right at the left or right edges of the map, as they would overlap the level border.

 ![moving floor](./objects.moving_floor.png)